davidbrodrick/virtualpi/README.md

 The script is trivial.. it just stands on the shoulders of giants such as [PaperQA](https://github.com/whitead/paper-qa/), [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings), [FAISS](https://github.com/facebookresearch/faiss), [langchain](https://github.com/hwchase17/langchain), and [Slack Bolt](https://slack.dev/bolt-python/concepts).

 Why the name?
-When your Principal Investigator goes on holidays, you need a *Virtual PI* to answer your difficult questions!
+When your Principal Investigator goes on holidays, you need a *Virtual PI* to answer the difficult questions!

 This work was first inspired by a conversation with the authors of [Galactic ChitChat: Using Large Language Models to Converse with Astronomy Literature](https://arxiv.org/abs/2304.05406).
 The tool was first implemented and used for querying documentation for an astronomical instrument, [MAVIS](https://mavis-ao.org/).